 One distinctive feature of hormones whose secretion is regulated through the hypothalamus and pituitary is that they regulate their own secretion through negative feedback inhibition.
 What this means is that a hormone from a peripheral gland, for example, cortisol, binds to its receptor on cells in the hypothalamus and adenohypophysis, and has the effect of inhibiting secretion of tropic hormones: in this case, CRH (corticotropin releasing hormone) and ACTH (adrenocorticotropic hormone).
 Less CRH secretion leads to less ACTH secretion, which leads to less stimulation of cortisol secretion by cells of the zona fasciculata of the adrenal cortex.

 The usefulness of negative feedback inhibition is that it works to keep hormone levels within a particular appropriate physiological range.
 Consider a case where one adrenal gland is damaged.
 This will cause decreased secretion of cortisol, and there will be a decrease in the degree of negative feedback inhibition on the hypothalamus and anterior pituitary.
-The release from negative feedback inhibition means that more CRH and ACTH will be secreted.
+The reduced negative feedback inhibition means that more CRH and ACTH will be secreted.
 More ACTH will stimulate the remaining adrenal tissue to grow and to secrete more cortisol.
 This will have the effect of bringing cortisol back up towards its normal daily level of secretion.

 An important place to consider negative feedback inhibition is in evaluating disorders of secretion.
 In order to accurately determine the cause of abnormal hormone secretion, one needs to look not only at the hormone in question, but also the tropic hormone from the anterior pituitary that regulates its secretion.
 This is illustrated in the table for disorders of cortisol secretion.